pholme/tsir_eval/README.md

 This code compares the even-driven implementation of the SIR model on temporal networks available at https://github.com/pholme/tsir with a straightforward implementation.
 It generates temporal networks—binomial random graphs with n nodes, z expected average degree, c contacts per edge on average.

 To compile the code, make a directory for the object files `mkdir o` and compile the code `make`.
-Given network parameters (n, z, c) parameters (beta and nu for the SIR model).
+Given network parameters (n, z, c) and SIR parameters.
 You can run it as:

 ```python3 tsir_compare.py [n] [z] [c] [beta] [nu]```